ControlledChaos/controlled-chaos-plugin/README.md

 ## Description
 This plugin controls some chaos and provides a head start for site-specific plugins.

+## Dependencies

 Short array syntax requires PHP 5.4+

+To take advantage of all of its features, this plugin is recommended for use with Advanced Custom Fields PRO.

 ## Includes
 Following are some of the core functions and features offered.